Trading T gates for dirty qubits in state preparation and unitary synthesis

-\textbf{Lower bound} -- We prove the optimality of our construction through a circuit counting argument.
+We prove the optimality of our construction through a circuit counting argument.
 The most general circuit on $q$ qubits that uses $\Gamma$ $\textsc{T}$-gates has the canonical form~\cite{Gosset2014} $ C\cdot\prod^\Gamma_{j=1}e^{-i\pi P_j/8}, $ where each $P_j$ is one of $4^q$ possible Pauli operators, and $C$ is one of $2^{\mathcal{O}(q^2)}$ possible Clifford operators.
 Thus the number of unique quantum circuits is at most

 A lower bound on the qubit and $\textsc{T}$-gate complexity of the data-lookup oracle of~\cref{eq:standard_oracle} is obtained by counting the number of unique Boolean functions $f:[N]\rightarrow \{0,1\}^b$.
 As there $2^{b N}$ such functions, we compare with~\cref{eq:unique_circuits}.
-This leads to a lower bound on the space-T-gate product
+This leads to a lower bound on the space-\textsc{T} gate product

 As the $\textsc{SelectSwap}$ complexity in~\cref{fig:select} is $q\Gamma=\mathcal{O}(\lambda^2 b^2+bN+\log{(N)}(1/\lambda+\lambda b))$, this is optimal up to logarithmic factors so long as the number of $\textsc{T}$-gates dominates the qubit count like $\lambda=o(\sqrt{N/b})$, which is the case in most quantum circuits of interest.